 Donor management: Nonprofit tips for retaining donors

 Nonprofits aren’t simply organizations with a mission.
-In many ways, they function as the pillars of a community, bringing together people in need with people who want to help and funneling resources toward a worthy cause.
+In many ways, they function as pillars of a community, bringing together people in need with people who want to help and funneling resources toward a worthy cause.
 The people with those resources are often donors, and their continued support is paramount — both for serving the community and holding together the nonprofit organization itself.

 Donor retention is an area of great concern within the charity sector.
 A 2018 study by the Fundraising Effectiveness Project found average retention rates to be just 45.5 percent in 2017.
 Donor management strategies are key to ensuring a continual flow of funds for your organization.